-Customizing a WordPress theme seems pretty straightforward, but carrying out the whole process more reliable and securely is another task.
-Therefore, you need better planning or strategy to follow, so that you can minimize the risks of hacker attacks, website damage or any data loss.
+Customizing a WordPress theme seems pretty straightforward, but carrying out the whole process more reliably and securely is another task.
+Therefore, you need better planning or strategy to follow, so that you can minimize the risks of hacker attacks, website damage, or any data loss.
 Let us check out what are they:

-If Possible, Customize WordPress theme Without Editing Code
+1. If possible, Customize the WordPress theme Without Editing Code

 Without any proper coding knowledge or skills, you should not mess around with theme files.
 Or else you can damage your website.
 Therefore, it is better to stick with the WordPress Customizer tool to edit themes.
 It is a lot better and safer option rather than coding or playing with delicate theme files.

-Use a Staging platoform to run tests before making it live
+2. Use a Staging platform to run tests before making it live

-WPOven provides its customers with a dedicated staging platform, where developers or users can perform various tasks without making it live on their website.
-With the help of this platform, a user can perform all the tests such as trying new plugins, custom themes or new designs, without fearing website break or damage.
+WPOven provides its customers with a dedicated staging platform, where developers or users can perform various tasks without making them live on their website.
+With the help of this platform, a user can perform all the tests such as trying new plugins, custom themes, or new designs, without fearing website break or damage.

 If you are not editing the theme files and using a customizer.
 In this case, even you can use a staging platform and do all the changes to see how it looks without disturbing the live website.